 ALAC is our favourite.
-File sizes are larger but given the low cost of storage these days and mobile devices offering greater capacity, it's not such an issue.
-And if you need to transcode to a mp3 later, you can do so from your original Lossless ALAC file, using Plex and iTunes.
+File sizes are a little more substantial, but with storage costs much lower now, and mobile devices offering higher capacity, it's not such an issue.
+And if you need to transcode to an mp3 later, you can do so from your original Lossless ALAC file, using Plex and iTunes.

 Our mp3 files will be a little larger to accommodate all that added fidelity, but we’re talking only a few MB per track, which even a standard set of headphones or home sound system will relish.

 You can expect tracks to average 9mb compared to a typical CD home rip or music download/stream at 3mb.
-And that 200% greater fidelity really does make a huge difference!
+And that 200% greater fidelity can make a huge difference!

-If a larger file size is of no concern and your eco system comprises iTunes, Plex, or perhaps Sonos, and Apple devices then plump for the lossless ALAC copy of your CDs.
+If a larger file size is of no concern and your ecosystem comprises iTunes, Plex, or perhaps Sonos, and Apple devices, then plump for the lossless ALAC format for your CDs.

 Just like a FLAC or WAV file, your Apple Lossless format (ALAC) will capture every note but with the added advantage of being able to transfer and play them on your iPods, iPhones, iPads, and Apple TVs.

-Better still, if for any reason you need that track or album in a mp3, iTunes has an in built conversion feature.
-Just a couple of clicks of your mouse and your ALAC is saved and a mp3 is created.
+Better still, if for any reason you need that track or album in an mp3, iTunes has an inbuilt conversion feature.
+Just a couple of clicks of your mouse and your ALAC is saved, metadata preserved, and an mp3 is created.

 So, if you upgrade to a new computer or endure a crash with data loss, you are likely to face the daunting prospect of starting over.
 And if you transfer your music to a non-iTunes compatible device, you won’t see any album covers at all.

-Tagging directly to each track really is the only way to go.
+Tagging directly to each track is the only way to go.